CRNCwork/.github/profile/README.md

 It is best to devote one entire 30 minute block each day to housekeeping and generally 5S-ing your work environment to set things in YOUR order.

-Continuously experiment with your general organizational enviroment and your time mgmt approach; set aside time to get ideas from life hackers.
+Continuously experiment with your systems of organization and your time mgmt approach; set aside time to get ideas from life hackers.

 How your body uses the day matters; remove chairs and avoid most sitting; continuously standing will strengthen your [musculoskeletal system](https://en.wikipedia.org/wiki/Human_musculoskeletal_system).